Tips for getting started in Semester 2, 2018

-Use our handy LMS checklist to make sure you have covered off all areas when setting up your subject this semester.
+Use our handy Start-of-semester LMS checklist to make sure you have covered off all areas when setting up your subject.

 Subjects in other 2018 teaching periods (e.g. 2018_JUL or 2018_TM3) or MERGE_2018 subjects, will not be automatically made available and will require subject coordinators to make the subject available at the appropriate time.